How to send transactional emails with Gmail and Google Workspace

 };

-field provides a clear-text representation of our message, which is used by clients that don’t support rich-text format emails or when a simplified preview is needed.
-The html
+Please note that we’ve defined two different content formats for the email.
+The text field provides a clear-text representation of our message, which is used by clients that don’t support rich-text format emails or when a simplified preview is needed.
+The html field contains a rich-text format using HTML, allowing you to give more structure and formatting to your content.

-Please also note that we used the same “from” email address for which we generated the App password.
+Please also note that we used the same “from” email address for which we generated the App Password.
 This is a must, as you can only send emails through Gmail on your behalf.

-function and log any potential results or errors:
+Now simply pass it to the sendMail function and log any potential results or errors:

 transporter.sendMail(message).then(info => {